ARTICLE

 Loading ...

-Europe is sometimes described as a peninsula of peninsulas.
+Europe is sometimes described as a of peninsulas.
 A peninsula is a piece of land surrounded by water on three sides.
-Europe is a peninsula of the Eurasian supercontinent and is bordered by the Arctic Ocean to the north, the Atlantic Ocean to the west, and the Mediterranean, Black, and Caspian Seas to the south.
+Europe is a peninsula of the Eurasian and is bordered by the Arctic Ocean to the north, the Atlantic Ocean to the west, and the Mediterranean, Black, and Caspian Seas to the south.

 Western Uplands

-The Western Uplands, also known as the Northern Highlands, curve up the western edge of Europe and define the physical landscape of Scandinavia (Norway, Sweden, and Denmark), Finland, Iceland, Scotland, Ireland, the Brittany region of France, Spain, and Portugal.
+The Western Uplands, also known as the Northern Highlands, curve up the western edge of Europe and define the physical of Scandinavia (Norway, Sweden, and Denmark), Finland, Iceland, Scotland, Ireland, the Brittany region of France, Spain, and Portugal.

 North European Plain